H2717/DeepLearning_Contribution/README.md

 This is a repository for submitting my software contribution and report in the course of studying safety concepts for deep learning perception applications at DHBW Ravensburg.

 ## Software Contribution
-Please note that the files *accuracy_log.py* and *signnames* do belong to Sarah Theuerkauf and are to be excluded from the scope of my SW contribution.
+Please note that the files *accuracy_log.py* and *signnames.txt* belong to Sarah Theuerkauf and are to be excluded from the scope of my SW contribution.
 However, they are part of this repository since elements of my SW implementation make use of the *mapping* function which is defined therein.

 ### [Feature 1]: class_accuracy.py
 The file *class_accuracy.py* defines a function that can be used to calculate the individual accuracy of each class in safetyBatch and has already been included in the provided validation pipeline, so to run this feature please execute the following command: